finmango/Short-Term-Rental-Regulations/README.md

 Puropose of this preliminary research?
 To help investigate whether and under what circumstances government short-term regulations moderate the impacts of home-sharing services on local housing affordability and labor demands, which may influence income inequality and/or poverty.

 The data is coming from the Google Trends API, which provides non-normalized search data.
 The values represent the probability of a search term multiplied by 10 million.
-Current search queries invesitgated are at the US level, but we get more granualar (regions or DMAs) is needed.
-For this invesitagtion, we have looked into the following search queries (.csv files of hte raw data are attached to this repository):
+Current search queries invesitgated are at the US level, but we get more granualar (regions or DMAs) if needed.
+For this invesitagtion, we have looked into the following search queries (.csv files of the raw data are attached to this repository):

-Home-sharing services:
+Home-sharing services: (Airbnb, VRBO, HomeAway, Short-term rentals)
-  - Airbnb
-  - VRBO
-  - HomeAway
-  - Short-term rentals

-Government regulations:
-  - Short-term rental laws
-  - Airbnb regulations
-  - Vacation rental ordinances
-  - Home-sharing restrictions
+Government regulations: (Short-term rental laws, Airbnb regulations, Vacation rental ordinances, Home-sharing restrictions)

-Housing affordability:
+Housing affordability: (Affordable housing, Rent prices, Housing costs, Gentrification)
-  - Affordable housing
-  - Rent prices
-  - Housing costs
-  - Gentrification

-Labor market:
+Labor market: (Hospitality jobs, Cleaning services, Property management, Gig economy work)
-  - Hospitality jobs
-  - Cleaning services
-  - Property management
-  - Gig economy work

-Income inequality and poverty:
+Income inequality and poverty: (Income gap, Wealth disparity, Poverty rate, Economic inequality)
-  - Income gap
-  - Wealth disparity
-  - Poverty rate
-  - Economic inequality

-Local community impact:
+Local community impact: (Neighborhood changes, Community displacement, Local business impact, Tourism effects)
-  - Neighborhood changes
-  - Community displacement
-  - Local business impact
-  - Tourism effects

-Real estate market:
+Real estate market: (Property values, Housing inventory, Real estate investments, Rental market trends)
-  - Property values
-  - Housing inventory
-  - Real estate investments
-  - Rental market trends

-Economic indicators:
+Economic indicators: (Cost of living, Unemployment rate, Median income, Economic growth)
-  - Cost of living
-  - Unemployment rate
-  - Median income
-  - Economic growth

-Policy-related terms:
+Policy-related terms: (Zoning laws, Housing policy, Urban planning, Economic development)
-  - Zoning laws
-  - Housing policy
-  - Urban planning
-  - Economic development

 How can we imporve the analysis?
-(1) Include data on actual short-term rental regulations implemented in various localities and compare this to local searching trends.
+  - Include data on actual short-term rental regulations implemented in various localities and compare this to local searching trends.
-(2) Incorporate economic indicators like median income, Gini coefficient for income inequality, and poverty rates.
+  - Incorporate economic indicators like median income, Gini coefficient for income inequality, and poverty rates.
-(3) Add data on local crime rates and compare it to realted search queries.
+  - Add data on local crime rates and compare it to realted search queries.
-(4) Analyze data at a more granular level (e.g., by city or state) to capture local variations in regulations and their impacts.
+  - Analyze data at a more granular level (e.g., by city or state) to capture local variations in regulations and their impacts.
-(5) It may be good to use more niche terms.
+  - It may be good to use more niche terms.
 There are confounding factors with "afforable housing" and an increase in housing cost overall.